bernardoslavecristo/sao-paulo-web-app/README.md

-# sao-paulo-web-app
+# sao-paulo-properties-april-2019
-Arquivos do projeto para análise de dados de São Paulo
+Predict fair rental prices for apartments in São Paulo using regression.